formigas/formigas-flutter-bricks/formigas_core/README.md

 ### Translations

-The core brick contains a translations mechanism that is based on the [flutter_localizations][flutter_localizations_link] package.
+The formigas_core brick contains a translations mechanism that is based on the [flutter_localizations][flutter_localizations_link] package.
 The translations are stored in the `lib/common/l10n` folder.
 The translations are loaded in the `main.dart` file and are available in the whole app.